manishemi/manishemi.github.io/_posts/2021-05-28-Deep Convolutional GANs.md

 # How are the Convolutions network work?
-Convolution networks are based on the Convolution layer which has trainable filters.
-These filters(matrices) has a smaller dimension than input data(input matrices), they multiply to input data and create an output that has less dimension of the input matrix.
+Convolution networks are based on the Convolution layers which have trainable filters.
+These filters(matrices) have a smaller dimension than input data(input matrices), they multiply to input data and create an output that has less dimension of the input matrix.

 |![_config.yml]({{ site.baseurl }}/images/DCGANs/1_ZCjPUFrB6eHPRi4eyP6aaA.gif)|
 |:--:|